 Jackson State University complies with all local, state, and federal laws and upheld its commitment through the University Student Code of Conduct.
-Participation in hazing subjects the individual or organization to university disciplinary actions and may be punishable by law.
-Violations of the University's Anti-Hazing Policy are considered a serious offense.
-Organizations or individuals found responsible for hazing will be adjudicated through the University Student conduct process.
-Organizations or individuals that are found responsible for hazing will result in a sanction of expulsion from the university.
+Participation in hazing subjects the individual or organization to university disciplinary actions and may be

-Any violation of university policy or state law should be immediately reported to Public Safety (601) 979-2580 and/or the Division of Student Affairs (601) 979-2241.
+Any violation of university policy or state law should be immediately reported to Public Safety (601) 979-2580 and/or the Division of Student Affairs (601) 979-2329.